 DID YOU KNOW?

-Each $1000 in grant aid increases the probability of graduation by 1.5%.
-So the average four-year CFC perpetual recipient is 30% more likely to graduate than that same student with no scholarship!
+Each $5000 in grant aid increases the probability of graduation by over 8.5%.
+So the average four-year CFC perpetual recipient can be nearly 40% more likely to graduate than that same student with no scholarship!

 (S. Alon, “The influence of financial aid in leveling group differences in graduating from elite institutions,”Economics of Education Review, vol. 26, no. 3, pp. 296–311, 2007.)